 Elastic Container Registry (ECR) can scan your stored Docker images for known vulnerabilities using the Common Vulnerabilities and Exposures (CVEs) database, which comes from the open-source project Clair.
 Apart from that, AWS does not offer additional vulnerability management tools—at least, not as of this writing.

 If you run your containers in Elastic Container Service (ECS), there are security aspects similar to EC2 instances, such as IAM roles and security groups.
 If you run your containers in Elastic Kubernetes Service (EKS), AWS provides the standard Kubernetes security elements, such as RBAC and network policies.
+You could also use integrations like OPA Gatekeeper and CNCF Falco for enhanced container security in AWS.

 Security Information and Event Management (SIEM)